 - Official medical school academic transcript, (unofficial transcript accepted)

 - Three (3) letters of recommendation/support (one must be from a DO)

 - A letter from the Dean or his/her designee stating the student is in good standing and confirms if received, this grant will not render the student illegible for other grants/scholarship opportunities within the school.

-The recipients will be recognized at AOF’s annual Honors Gala, the osteopathic profession’s largest and most prestigious event on October 16, 2020, in Austin, TX; a travel stipend up to $1,000 will be provided to help defray costs.
+The recipients will be recognized at the AOF’s Honors event, which due to COVID-19 will be a virtual celebration this year.
 In addition, the winners will be recognized in various AOF publications, on the website, and through social media outlets.